harterrt/harterrt/content/mozilla/ssh_workflow.md

 Next morning, I can reattach my session and I'm already looking at the most relevant files for today's work.

 #### Multiplexing
-This is probably tmux's primary purpose.
-It allows you to open a bunch of terminals in a single ssh connection.
+This is what tmux's was built to do.
+I think persistence is just a nice side effect. tmux allows you to open a bunch of terminals in a single ssh connection.
 Think of tmux as a tiling window manager for the terminal.
 Here's a screen shot of how I developed this blog post: